TomPace101/nanopore_diffusion/notes.md

 That branch of the code still exists, so you can look back at it if necessary.

+New idea: just put it in the weak form explicitly.
+That is, transform from t to tau by an exponential function, and get a weak form that only has tau.
+Then take constant steps in tau.
+(See notes in notebook dated 12-Mar-2018.)

 _TODO_ for debug, consider using an expression to specify the initial electric potential.
 Requires code change to allow Expressions for Dirichlet conditions just like they are for Neumann.